 Total item(s) price: The price of just the items in the order ONLY, not including any taxes, discounts, etc.

-Discount code used: The discount code (in this case, an ambassador's referral code) that was applied to the order
+Discount code used: The discount code (in this case, a member's referral code) that was applied to the order

 Total discounts: The total amount deducted from the item(s) price after the discount code was applied

 Total shipping: The total amount paid by the customer for shipping

 Total taxes: The total amount paid by the customer for taxes

 Order total: The total amount that Shopify notes as "Paid by customer" (or "Net payment", in the case of refunds) for the entire order

 Order status: Paid

 Total discounts: -8.10

 Order total: 52.85